Best Day Trips from Paris by Train: 5 Easy No-Car Escapes

 Museum of Impressionism: Separate ticket or combined ticket.
 Official site: https://www.mdig.fr/en/

-Another option is to take a Giverny day tour from Paris.
+Guided day tours from Paris simplify the transfer logistics and are useful during peak season when timed entries fill quickly.
 Viator and GetYourGuide tours include round-trip transportation, admission to Monet's gardens, and free time to explore the village.
-Both are super safe and reliable.

 Extra Tips for your Giverny visit